Afterword

 Additional Reading:

-Three excellent sources of information are the Master Plan for the Lumber River State Park , the website for the National Park System’s Rivers and Trails division and Dr. Andrew Ash's book.
+Four excellent sources of information are the Master Plan for the Lumber River State Park , the website for the National Park System’s Rivers and Trails division and Drs.
+Andrew Ash and Emanuel's books.

 Lumber River State Park: Home